Spatially modulated, orbital selective ferromagnetism in La$_5$Co$_2$Ge$_3$: Toy model for spatially modulated ferromagnetism

-Orbital selective ferromagnetism in \lcg\ predominantly relies on a distinct behavior of two $d$-orbitals yielding different magnetic moments on Co1 and Co2 sites.
-On the phenomenological ground, a single-orbital model with a site dependent Zeeman field can mimic the same magnetic order.
-We found that the analysis of such artificial system is instructive in the interpretation of the recent resistance measurements in \lcg\ along $c$-axis \cite{Canfield2021}.
-Therefore, in the following we analyze one-dimensional toy model capturing character of magnetic order FM$_{\rm Co1}$ of \lcg\ along $c$-axis (schematically drawn in Fig. \ref{fig_tm}(a)), thus with a Zeeman field, $h$ present only on Co1 sites, and described by Hamiltonian
+We propose a one-dimensional single-orbital toy-model with a site dependent Zeeman field (cf. Fig. \ref{fig_tm}a for a schematic cartoon),

-where $c_k^{(\dagger)}$ and $c_{\g i}^{(\dagger)}$ are annihilation (creation) operators in the momentum and real space respectively.
-Here, $\mu$ is global chemical potential, $\sigma=\pm$ and relation dispersion $\epsilon_{k}=-2t\cos k$ is assumed to be generated by the hopping $t$ between nearest Co1 and Co2 sites which is set as an energy unit $t=1$.
-We note that in principle $t$ is very small due to large distance between neighbouring cobalt atoms along $c$-axis.
+that mimics spatially modulated ferromagnetism of \lcg\ along $c$-axis.
+Here, $c_k^{(\dagger)}$ and $c_{\g i}^{(\dagger)}$ are annihilation (creation) operators in the momentum and real space respectively, $h_1$($h_2$) is a Zeeman field on Co1 (Co2) sites, $\mu$ is a global chemical potential, $\sigma=\pm$ and a relation dispersion $\epsilon_{k}=-2t\cos k$ is assumed to be generated by a hopping $t$ which is set as an energy unit $t=1$.

+Above model, although does not pretend to capture low-energy description of \lcg, does reflect some of the found features of the compound and the realized magnetic state.
+For instance, a single-orbital nature of the model is dictated by the fact that magnetism in \lcg\ is predominantly derived from single $d$ orbital at each cobalt site.
+Moreover, as dispersion of bands is sizably reduced along the $c$-axis in \lcg\ (cf. Fig. \ref{NM}), in the toy model for simplicity metallicity is ensured by a small hopping between neighboring sites with the same atomic levels, representing crystallographically inequivalent cobalt atoms.
+Finally, distinct Zeeman fields, $h_1$ and $h_2$ have a role to generate different magnetic moments on Co1 and Co2 sites respectively according to found by us spatially modulated ferromagnetism in \lcg.

-With the help of the above toy model we aim to show that FM$_{\rm Co1}$ phase is consistent with resistance upturn with lowering the temperature measured for \lcg\ in {\it new state} \cite{Canfield2021}.
-First, we notice that lowering temperature below $T_C\simeq 7$K for \lcg\ in the {\it new state} in the first approximation can be captured by the increase of the magnetic moment solely on Co1 atoms.
-In the proposed toy model this translates to an increase of field $h$.
-Therefore in the following we will show that increasing $h$ can lead to the increase in the resistance in the qualitative agreement with observations for \lcg\ in the {\it new state} \cite{Canfield2021}.
+Additionally, we introduce parametrization of the Zeeman fields $h_1=h$ and $h_2=(1-p)h$, $p\in\{0,1\}$.
+In that manner parameter $p$ controls how fast the difference between magnetic moments increase with an increase of parameter $h$.
+The increase of $h$ in turn leads to simultaneous onset of a magnetization on both type of sites and thus in the first approximation corresponds to a cooling below Curie temperature.
+Consequently, $p\simeq0$ corresponds to ambient pressure were for \lcg\ we found small difference between magnetic moments between Co1 and Co2 sites, whereas $p=1$ corresponds to applied pressure where Co2 sites become non-magnetic.
+In the following, we will show that increasing $h$ for $p> 0$ when the difference between magnetic moments becomes sizable, can lead to the upturn in the resistance in the qualitative agreement with observations for \lcg\ in the {\it new state} \cite{Canfield2021}.